iotJumpway/Intel-Examples/Intel-Arduino-101/3RD-PARTY-DFRobot/LCD-Intruder-System/README.md

 ## Install Requirements On Your PC & Arduino/Genuino 101

-1. For the Python Serial/MQTT application we will need the [TechBubble IoT JumpWay Python MQTT Serial Library](https://github.com/TechBubbleTechnologies/IoT-JumpWay-Python-MQTT-Serial-Client "TechBubble IoT JumpWay Python MQTT Serial Library") installed on our PC/laptop/Mac.
+1. For the Python Serial/MQTT application we will need the [IoT JumpWay Python MQTT Serial Library](https://github.com/iotJumpway/IoT-JumpWay-Python-MQTT-Serial-Client "IoT JumpWay Python MQTT Serial Library") installed on our PC/laptop/Mac.
 To Install the library, issue the following command on your chosen device:

     ```
         $ pip install iot_jumpway_mqtt_serial